Beautiful Perennial Borders

 Throughout the border, repeat plantings need to be used to

-restriction of your palette to a reasonable number of colors, depending on the
+the restriction of your palette to a reasonable number of colors, depending

 - Don't be afraid to remove flowers.